Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 In order to proceed successful request we need to pass redirect url.
-In the example picture we pass `https://dev.fr8.co/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalAsana&terminalVersion=1` but for local development usually using hub at *http://localhost:30643/* Hub's AuthenticationCallback controller determine terminal and it's version and passes returned query string to our terminal
+In the example picture we pass `https://dev.fr8.co/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalAsana&terminalVersion=1` but for local development usually using Hub at *http://localhost:30643/* THe Hub's AuthenticationCallback controller determine terminal and its version and passes returned query string to our terminal.

 #### d) Process returned token values
-So, user saw our asana app window requested access, confirmed it.
-Hub recived request with token data in query string and going to pass it to our terminal.
+At this point, the user has see our asana oauth dialog box and  confirmed access.
+The Hub has received a request from the Client with token data in query string and wants to  pass it to our terminal.
-We should prepare enpoint to proceed the data and finally get the access token.

 This work will be done by *GenerateOAuthToken(ExternalAuthenticationDTO externalAuthDTO)* method at `/authentication/token` endpoint.
-It uses received *code* to exchange it to token, then fills and sends data for the hub.

-Whole code of Authentification controller will look like this:
+Through this endpoint we receive the *code* we can exchange for a token, which we pass back to the Hub for storage.

+Here's the AuthentificationController:

 ---
     using System;